Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: SYNTHETIC EXPERIMENTS

 \section{SYNTHETIC EXPERIMENTS}

-In this section, we evaluate the yielded results of the TgSLMM versus Tree-Lasso, LMM-Lasso and some methods mentioned above, which are shown in the receiver operating characteristic (ROC) curves \footnote{The problem can be regarded as classification problem--identifying the active response variables from all genes.
-So for each threshold, we select the response variables whose absolute effect sizes are higher than the threshold.
-If the selected explanatory variable has non-zero value in ground truth effect size, it will be a true positive of this problem.}.
+In this section, we evaluate the yielded results of the TgSLMM versus Tree-Lasso, LMM-Lasso and some techniques mentioned above, which is shown in the receiver operating characteristic (ROC) curves \footnote{The problem can be regarded as classification problem--identifying the active response variables from all genes.
+For each threshold, we select the response variables whose absolute effect sizes are greater than the threshold.
+If the selected explanatory variable has value above the threshold in ground truth effect size, it will be the true positive.}.